dappnode/DAppNodeSDK/README.md

         UPSTREAM_VERSION: v1.0.0
 ```

+## Internal dependencies

+The dappnode SDK ueses the following internal dependencies to avoid code duplication across the `dappnodeSDK`, `DNP_DAPPMANAGER` and `sdk-publish` modules:

+- `@dappnode/types`
+- `@dappnode/toolkit`
+- `@dappnode/schemas`

+In order to have a better developing experience these modules lives inside the DNP_DAPPMANAGER repository

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details